-I was helping a friend set up G Suite and when we attempt to change the G Suite profile picture, it pops up an error like this:
+I was helping a friend set up Google Workspace (formerly G Suite) and when we attempted to change the Gmail profile picture, it pops up an error like this:

 “An embedded page at docs.google.com says: Sorry!
 We could not save your profile photo.
 Please try again later.”

 Looks like Google doesn’t allow us to save or change profile images, or is it?

 Anyway, after some trials and errors, I found a solution and fixed this issue.
 Here, I’m going to share a step-by-step guide showing you how I did it.
 It’s actually quite simple.

 Step 1: Log in to your Gmail and click on the 9-dot icon next to the G Suite logo.

 Step 2: Scroll down to find Admin and click it.